AdaCore/spark2014/docs/ug/en/source/subprogram_contracts.rst

   data read and written by the subprogram.
 * The `flow dependencies` introduced by aspect ``Depends`` specify how subprogram outputs depend on subprogram inputs.
+* The `termination contract` introduced by aspect ``Always_Terminates`` requires procedures and entries to terminate, possibly under a particular condition.
 * The `subprogram variant` introduced by aspect ``Subprogram_Variant`` is used to ensure termination of recursive subprograms.